neutrons/histogram-dev/README.md

   ```

-  to enter the environment
+  to install/update the enrivornment

     ```bash
-    pixi shell
+    pixi install

     ```